 From the moment an allegation of potential wrongdoing is reported, prompt action is vital to understanding the conduct at issue, preventing future misconduct, and promoting a culture of transparency and compliance within the company.
-This chapter outlines insights into conducting internal investigations, which seek to minimize risk and disruption to the business while observing the need for thoroughness and consistency with guidance from the U.S. Department of Justice
+This chapter outlines insights into conducting corporate internal investigations, which seek to minimize risk and disruption to the business while observing the need for thoroughness and consistency with guidance from the U.S. Department of Justice

-Removal of Personnel
+Removal of Personnel as a Remedy?

-A common question comes up when conducting an internal corporate investigation concerning a federal government contracting matter?
-If there seems to evidence that points to a specific person or persons, can you remove that person?
+A common question comes up when conducting an internal corporate investigation concerning a federal government contracting matter.
+If there seems to be evidence that points to a specific person or persons, can you remove that person?
 The first question to ask is whether your state is an ‘at will state.”
 If it is, then you might be in a safer position when you decide to remove personnel.
-Indeed, you are allowed to make business decisions to protect the company’s interest.
+Indeed, you are allowed to make business decisions to protect the company’s interests.
 Speak to your HR department or business attorney when making such a decision.